gsamarakoon/Econometrics_project/README.md

 # Econometrics_project

-This project looks at US National Housing Index data over time ( We apply and fit some basic time-series model to observe the nature of the data.
+This project looks at US National Housing Index data over time.
+We apply and fit some basic time-series model to observe the nature of the data.